Alicepinch/stay-in-st-tropez/README.md

 In order to clone a local copy of a repository to your computer you need to follow the following steps.

 - Click on the 'Code' button next to 'Add a file' when you have opened a repository
-- To clone your respository by https:// click on the clipboard icon next to the URL.
+- To clone your repository by https:// click on the clipboard icon next to the URL.
 - Once you have done this, open the terminal
 - The current directory will need to be changed to where you want your cloned directory.
 - Type 'git clone' and then paste in your URL from the earlier steps ($ git clone https://github.com/alicepinch/stay-in-st-tropez)
 - Press enter

-More details can be found via the [github docs.](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)
+More details can be found via the [GitHub docs.](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)

 ## Credits

 - The google map API's were created following the google map tutorials available https://developers.google.com/maps/documentation/javascript/example and the code was adjusted and modified for my needs for this project.
-- Youtube https://www.youtube.com/watch?v=09ck9iz4fEw&t=129s for the video used on webpage.
+- YouTube https://www.youtube.com/watch?v=09ck9iz4fEw&t=129s for the video used on webpage.
 - All phone numbers and addresses and booking URL's were taken from google.

 ### Content

-- Content was mostly writen by myself from visiting the area many times with the help of wikipidea and google maps.
+- Content was mostly written by myself from visiting the area many times with the help of wikipidea and google maps.

 ### Media